 CPI can help you develop a definition of workplace violence that includes the full range of behaviors staff might encounter.
 Additionally, our Nonviolent Crisis Intervention® program gives you tools to train staff in documenting and reporting verbal (and physical) incidents as part of the debriefing process.
-We also offer troubleshooting guidance (one of our industry-leading supports that our customers love and use the most), plus reporting tools and supplemental training on incident reporting.
+We also offer industry-leading supports like troubleshooting guidance, plus reporting tools and supplemental training on incident reporting.

 2. Recognizing that data come from several sources, capture, track and trend all reports of workplace violence – including verbal abuse and attempted assaults when no harm occurred.

 CPI’s debriefing model and documentation tools can help you capture, track, and trend all incidents of workplace violence, including verbal abuse and physical aggression.
-Nonviolent Crisis Intervention® training also helps you use Postvention for prevention — meaning that what you discover in an incident review can guide you in making changes to prevent similar situations from happening again.
+Nonviolent Crisis Intervention® training also helps you use Postvention for prevention; use incident reviews to guide you in making changes to prevent similar situations from happening.

 3. Provide appropriate follow-up and support to victims, witnesses, and others affected by workplace violence, including psychological counseling and trauma-informed care if necessary.

-We developed the CPI COPING Model℠ to guide you through the process of giving caring, constructive support to everyone involved in an incident—victims, witnesses, staff, patients, family members, visitors, everyone.
+The CPI COPING ModelSM guides you through the process of giving caring, constructive support to everyone involved in an incident—victims, witnesses, staff, patients, family members, or visitors.

 When you use CPI’s prevention, response, and debriefing protocols, you’ll find determining contributing factors to be one of your most crucial and effective tools.